 Arizona online sportsbooks use geolocation tech that utilize your mobile device’s internal GPS chip to pinpoint your location.
 If your phone knows where you are while using Google maps, it can also place you and confirm your location for sports betting.
 If you’re betting on a computer, a separate plugin download is required.
 Don’t fret though, this technology is utilized in every state that has regulated iGaming.
 From the users perspective it’s easy to use, and gets the job done.

 What exactly is in Arizona’s sports betting law?
 Let’s recap.

-- 20 total sports betting licenses will be up for grabs
+- 20 total sports betting licenses were made available

-- Up 10 will be associated with professional sports franchises or facilities
+- Up to 10 can be associated with professional sports franchises or facilities

-- Up to 10 will be associated with federally recognized tribes located in-state
+- Up to 10 can be associated with federally recognized tribes located in-state

-- Each license allows brick-and-mortar betting and two online skin (or “brand”)
+- Each license allows brick-and-mortar betting and two online skins (or “brands”)

-- Each pro sports team will be allowed one primary sportsbook on-premises, and a second “adjacent” location near by
+- Each pro sports team is allowed one primary sportsbook on-premises, and a second “adjacent” location close by

 - Betting on college sports, including Arizona college sports, is permitted.
 Fans of the University of Arizona Wildcats and the Arizona State Sun Devils can rejoice.

 - College prop bets on individual performances are not permitted.
 For example, a Wildcats player to score 12+ points in a basketball game.